Getting into Graduate School in Psychology and related fields

 In many states (but not all) people with master's degrees are not permitted to have their own private practice.

-What undergraduate courses should you take if you are interested in someday becoming a counselor or psychotherapist?
+WHAT COURSES TO TAKEWhat undergraduate courses should you take if you are interested in someday becoming a counselor or psychotherapist?
 Courses that constitute a psychology major are essential - especially those pertaining to abnormal, social, and developmental psychlogy.
 But, in a way there is NO course that is irrelevant!
 As a therapist you will be working with people from all walks of life.
 It is very helpful to know something about their particular work, interests, and lifestyle.
 If you are working with an accountant, it helps to know something about accounting.
 If you are working someone who is Irish, it helps to know something about Irish history and culture.
 A good psychotherapist is someone who is well rounded in his or her knowledge!
 People are psychological, biological, historical beings, so courses in literature, philosophy, history, sociology, communications, art, biology, chemistry may all be relevant.
 Think about what ultimately you want to be doing in your career, and choose courses that fulfill and round out those interests.

 RESOURCES AND LINKS